Azathothas/Stars/README.md

 - [dolevf/graphql-cop](https://github.com/dolevf/graphql-cop) – Security Auditor Utility for GraphQL APIs
 - [dolevf/graphw00f](https://github.com/dolevf/graphw00f) – graphw00f is GraphQL Server Engine Fingerprinting utility for software security professionals looking to learn more about what technology is behind a given GraphQL endpoint.
 - [Escape-Technologies/graphinder](https://github.com/Escape-Technologies/graphinder) – 🕸️ Blazing fast GraphQL endpoints finder using subdomain enumeration, scripts analysis and bruteforce. 🕸️
-- [oppsec/Pinkerton](https://github.com/oppsec/Pinkerton) – 🕵️ Pinkerton is an JavaScript file crawler and secret finder developed in Python
+- [oppsec/Pinkerton](https://github.com/oppsec/Pinkerton) – 🕵️ Pinkerton is an JavaScript file crawler and secret finder tool developed in Python
 - [NickstaDB/patch-apk](https://github.com/NickstaDB/patch-apk) – Wrapper to inject an Objection/Frida gadget into an APK, with support for app bundles/split APKs.
 - [sensepost/objection](https://github.com/sensepost/objection) – 📱 objection - runtime mobile exploration
 - [quarkslab/AERoot](https://github.com/quarkslab/AERoot) – AERoot is a command line tool that allows you to give root privileges on-the-fly to any process running on the Android emulator with Google Play flavors AVDs.